ML-Graph/winter-2026/project.md

 permalink: /project/
 ---

 The project may be completed either individually or as a team; both approaches are acceptable.
 For team-based projects, only one team member should submit the final report and clearly specify all contributing teammates.
+Bonus Points will apply if you consider doing projects in the following fields with (*) or any domain beyond the following:

 ### 1. Background and Problem Formulation - 10%
 - **Background - 5%**: